Photonics and Nano Devices

 Seattle, WA 98195

-External Web Page: people.ece.uw.edu/darling/eefacrbd/index.htm
+Research Web Page: people.ece.uw.edu/darling/eefacrbd/index.htm

-Bruce Darling joined the Department of Electrical & Computer Engineering in 1985.
-He has regularly taught courses in electronic circuits and devices, analog circuit design, photodetection, semiconductor devices, microfabrication, medical instrumentation and senior project design.
+Bruce Darling joined the department in 1985, and has regularly taught courses in electronic circuits and devices, analog circuit design, photodetection, semiconductor devices, microfabrication, medical instrumentation and senior project design.
 His research areas have covered many different areas of integrated sensor development, IC design, novel optoelectronic devices and electronic materials and processing techniques, and medical devices.
 He has developed instructional curriculum and laboratories for undergraduate electronics, introductory RF electronics and the first hands-on microfabrication laboratory at UW in 1995.
 In 2003 he was an electrical engineering forensic investigator on the NASA Space Shuttle Orbiter Columbia Accident Investigation Board (CAIB).
 Darling served as Acting Chair of the Department of Electrical Engineering over 2003-2004, and has also regularly held roles as Graduate Program Coordinator and Associate Chair for Education.
 He is currently the ABET Coordinator for the BSEE program.
 He has also participated in a number of NASA expeditions to the Atacama desert and high Andean volcanoes of Chile and Bolivia, coordinating field communications and electrical power.
 Darling is a registered professional engineer in Washington state and actively consults with local industry and startups on electronic product development and new electronic device concepts.
 His spare time is usually filled with hiking, trekking and scrambling in the Cascades, Rockies, Alps, Andes and other mountain ranges of the world.

 Awards and Honors